What Is an Insurance Rider?

 Cost of home insurance riders

-Home insurance riders are fairly inexpensive, but the cost depends on the type of rider.
+The cost of home insurance riders depends on the type of rider, however, they are fairly inexpensive across the board.
 For example, riders for jewelry and collectible items might cost $1–2 per $100 of value.
 In other words, a rider for a $7,000 watch might cost between $70 and $140.

 Other riders like extended replacement cost coverage and building codes coverage might cost somewhere in the $25–$75 range.